Best plants for a Sydney swimming pool

 In the foreground around the pool above is the ground cover Senecio serpens (Blue Chalk Sticks).
 This is another hardy succulent plant, which provides great color variation within the greenery and nicely extends the blue hue of the pool water into, and amongst the plant garden.
 Note the lemon coloured pot, which in this case works a treat as a focal point within the pool zone.

 I will always advocate synergy between the architecture of the house and the garden.
 The form and colors of each must complement the other.
 If you have the room for the larger architectural Furcraea foetida Mediopicta (Mauritius Hemp), it lifts the personality of the pool zone with its golden yellow variegated leaves.
 It can be planted in the ground or in pots.

 This pool garden successfully combines the tropical theme against the outer boundary with the succulents or hardier plants in the pots.
 Within the pot is the very architectural Dracena draco (Dragon Tree) under planted with Senecio serpens.
 Dragon Trees can also be planted directly into the ground, where they may grow to tree size.

 Every garden should have it’s very own personality, it’s sense of character and style.
 The plants play a big part in that, as does the decor items such as pots and alfresco furniture etc. How wonderful is the personality of this pool zone, understated but elegant, clean lines enhanced by the defined garden bed in the foreground within the overall defined border of the pool.
 The stylish alfresco furniture nearer the home is similarly understated.
 Click here for more about garden design.

 I have only alluded to a few of the potential options for your pool garden.
-I am sure there some great options to consider for your space, so contact me now and let’s nave a no obligation chat.
+I am sure there some great options to consider for your space, so contact me or you can call me at 0409 035 418 and let’s nave a no obligation chat.